 And for your own mental and physical health, it’s of great benefit to keep your mind occupied with growth and enrichment topics.
 Think about what fills you up more – binging Netflix or studying cutting-edge medicine that will actually support patients through this crisis?
 That same education will benefit you and your loved ones’ health too.
 Continuing to pursue your purposed-filled life will help you to move through this experience with ease.
 We need more practitioners who are equipped to help us through this.
 Stay on track with your education in the field.

-2. Polish up your CV
+2. Polish up your CV or Resume

 3. Employer Networking